Best Booking Software With Payment for Service Businesses in 2026

 • Retail stores, salons, and clinics already using Square for payments and POS

-• Small businesses needing appointments + in-person payments in one system
+• Small businesses needing appointments and in person payments in one system without separate tools

-• Businesses wanting inventory, customer data, and scheduling unified
+• Businesses wanting inventory, customer data, and scheduling all unified in one place

-• Owners prioritizing offline + online service coordination
+• Owners prioritizing offline and online service coordination without manual data entry

 Core Features